Opens an external site in a new window

 • how you can use Inkscape as a free Illustrator alternative for SVG favicon creation in projects,

-• that you can use free open source tools such as Scour and OptiPNG to optimise favicons, shipping fewer bytes to end users,
+• that you can use free open source tools such as Scour and OptiPNG to optimize favicons, shipping fewer bytes to end users,

-• how to use a script to orchestrate favicon conversion as well as optimisation,
+• how to use a script to orchestrate favicon conversion as well as optimization,

-Let me know if you have some ideas for optimising the script itself.
-Also reach out if there are other tools you use, which other readers might benefit from.
+Let me know if you have some ideas for optimizing the script itself.
+Also, reach out if there are other tools you use, which other readers might benefit from.
 You can drop a comment below as well as reach out in the Element chat or on Twitter .
 You can also see the open source favicon generation script in the Rodney Lab GitHub repo .

 🏁 Open Source Favicon Generation: Summary #